 Choose Your Sugar

 Low FODMAP Sweet n’ Spicy Kettle Corn

 Do you like sweet AND salty foods?
 This Sweet n’ Spicy Kettle Corn has that flavor profile, plus a little kick from chipotle pepper!

-- Place 1/4 cup (60 ml) vegetable oil in a large (at least 6-quart/5.7 L) covered pot.
+Place ¼ cup (60 ml) vegetable oil in a large (at least 6-quart/5.7 L) covered pot.
 Add a few corn kernels, cover and heat over low heat.
 When you hear the kernels pop, add the remaining kernels and sugar, cover, and continue to cook, shaking the pot frequently.
 Do not walk away!
 Listen to the popping sounds and as they slow down, vent the lid to allow steam to escape.